reonZ/pf2e-token-hud/README.md

 ## Two Columns X

-Those settings will split the different sidebars in two, the result is not always desirable (especially the actions sidebar).
+Those settings will split the different sidebars in two, the end result can be a little off when the sidebar contains a very little amount of content.

 ## Actions Sorting